facebook/pyre-check/pysa_tutorial/exercise4/README.md

-The [_Static Analysis Post Processor (SAPP)_](https://pyre-check.org/docs/static-analysis-post-processor.html) ships in a sperate package from Pysa, which you should have already installed during the initial setup of this tutorial.
+The [_Static Analysis Post Processor (SAPP)_](https://pyre-check.org/docs/static-analysis-post-processor.html) ships in a separate package from Pysa, which you should have already installed during the initial setup of this tutorial.
 For projects larger than the toy examples in these tutorials, SAPP is the prefered way to browse issues.